FinalFrontierGaming/Stage3/README.md

 # Stage3
-Plugin and processes allowing universal sign in across Wordpress, MyBB and Moodle.
+Plugin and processes allowing universal sign in across our products.

 This is not an end-user facing codebase.
 This is specifically for the backend of a server to ensure users can move across all systems equally.